SnapLogic/documentation/autosync/config-aws-s3-acct-as-data-source.md

-# Configure an AWS S3 account as a data source {#config-aws-s3-acct-as-data-source .task}
+# Configure an AWS S3 account as a data source

 You can configure a new account source in AutoSync by using the user credentials from your existing AWS S3 account.